photoprism/photoprism-docs/docs/setup.md

 You are welcome to get an impression and provide early feedback.
 Note that we just started working on the UI and features are neither complete nor stable.
 We're a small team and move fast.
+Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 ## Installation ##